claytantor/claytantor.github.io/_posts/2016-09-19-reply-to-alex-black.md

 >our docs are a mixture of pretty good, 'kinda sucks' and non-existent at the moment, depending on the area

-I have found that "Quick-Start" Guides that get a user running, but understanding a technology fast is helpful.
+I have found that "Quick-Start" Guides that get a user running, but understanding a technology fast are helpful.
 My recommendation would be to go beyond that and create a user's guide for each technology where the core aspects of building data, training, using the network and correlation are broken down and explained, with working code.

 Think about who your users are: